oauthstuff/draft-oauth-rar/main.md

    }
 ]
 ```
-Figure: Example for authorization details with common data elements in multiple objects.
+Figure: Example for authorization details with common data fields in multiple objects.

 An API MAY define its own extensions, subject to the `type` of the respective authorization object.
 It is anticipated that API designers will use a combination
-of common fields defined in this specification as well as
+of common data fields defined in this specification as well as
 fields specific to the API itself.
 The following non-normative
 example shows the use of both common and API-specific fields as
 part of two different fictitious API `type` values.
 The first